SEPTEMBER 29 – TODAY’S READING FROM THE ONE YEAR BIBLE- ISAIAH 57:14- 59:21; PHILIPPIANS 1:1-26; PSALM 71:1-24; PROVERBS 24:9-10

 By His stripes we are healed of the rebellious nature of sin’s wickedness.
 In contrast to those who have peace with God, having been justified by faith, “there is no peace for the wicked (the unrepentant)” (Isaiah 57:21).

-Chapter 58 and 59, God calls the prophet to cry aloud and review the nation’s long history of sin and backsliding.
+In Chapters 58 and 59, God commands the prophet Isaiah to cry aloud and call the nation to recognize its long history of sin and backsliding and repent.

 One of their greatest sins was their reliance upon their religious formalism.
 They assumed they were pleasing God by gladly observing religious ceremonies and conforming outwardly to their interpretation of the law.
 In this, they were not unlike the Pharisees of Jesus’ day, who gave attention to tithing mint and dill and cumin but neglected the weightier matters of the Law: justice, mercy, and faithfulness (Matthew 23:23).